priyanshgangwar/Algorithms/README.md

 # Algorithms
-Implementation of various algorithms and data structures
+Implementation of various algorithms and data structures.
+Anyone can contribute in this list of Algorithms and Data Structures.